-Responsible Agency: City of Rocklin, Community Development Department/Housing Services
+Responsible Agency: City of Rocklin, Community Development Department/Housing Services timeframes identified in the AI.

-Financing:General FundTimeframe:Refer to each strategy in the AFFH program for metrics and specific timeframes.
-Review and implement programs identified in the City's Analysis of Impediments to Fair Housing Choice (AI) developed as a HUD CDBG requirement based on the timeframes identified in the AI.
+Timeframe: Refer to each strategy in the AFFH program for metrics and specific timeframes.

+Review and implement programs identified in the City's Analysis of Impediments to Fair Housing Choice (AI) developed as a HUD CDBG requirement based on the